Can High Blood Pressure Cause Erectile Dysfunction?

 March 23, 2021

-The verdict is in: high blood pressure, also called hypertension, can be a major contributor to erectile dysfunction (ED).
+There are numerous causes of ED – from underlying physical health issues to psychological ED.
+High blood pressure, also called hypertension, can be a major contributor to erectile dysfunction (ED).
 Studies show that at least 30% of men who have high blood pressure also experience ED.

 Blood pressure refers to the pressure needed to cause a flow of blood through the blood vessels.
 When the pressure is too high (blood pressure is usually considered high at 140/90 and severe at 180/120) the arteries in the body can become damaged by becoming less narrow and flexible, reducing blood flow.
 While this can lead to life threatening events such as a heart attack or stroke, one of the first signs of high blood pressure can be erectile dysfunction.
 Without proper blood flow to the penis, one can not get or maintain an erection.
 To make matters worse, the top two medications for treating high blood pressure can often lead to or exacerbate ED, creating a vicious cycle.